lesley-gao/vaccine-confidence-dashboard-project/README.md

  This is the 90 Miles' summer intern repo for Web application source code (e.g., frontend, backend).

-# NOTE!!: This is the Frontend & Backend Merge Branch.
+Currently, the project is in the development phase.
+This version is **VP 1.0**

+Date updated: 24-01-2025